 Before you begin to panic, there are safeguards you can take to decrease the number of mosquitoes that come out to play.
 The first of these is routinely inspecting your property for the presence of standing water.
 This is especially important after a snow or heavy rain.
 Rainwater and melting snow can pool in the most miniscule reservoirs making the perfect spot for mosquitoes to breed.
 Keeping your lawn and areas around your yard free of deadfall will discourage overwintering mosquitoes to find refuge so close to your home.
 The average mosquito will only travel a short distance to acquire a blood meal.
 Mosquito species most common to the Columbia SC area, such as the Asian tiger, have a limited flight ranges of about 300 feet.
 This means the less areas you leave for them to breed or hibernate will reduce their numbers in your yard significantly — out of sight means out of mind.

 One of the most effective safeguards when used in conjunction with keeping your property free of standing water and deadfall, is to have your property treated by a mosquito control professional.
-Mosquito Squad of Columbia uses a safe and effective mosquito barrier control spray to eliminate mosquitoes within treated areas while preventing more from entering into the treated area (your property).
+Mosquito Squad of Columbia uses a safe and effective mosquito barrier control treatment to eliminate mosquitoes within treated areas while preventing more from entering into the treated area (your property).
 Our easy, worry free scheduling ensures there are no gaps in service.
-We will set you up on a scheduled interval to spray your yard in order to gain complete control over mosquitoes and their ability to multiply, breed and set up housekeeping on your turf!
+We will set you up on a scheduled interval to treatment your yard in order to gain complete control over mosquitoes and their ability to multiply, breed and set up housekeeping on your turf!
 Our service is easy, proven, safe and highly effective.

 Now is the time to schedule your season long mosquito control.
 Warm weather is almost here and the recent abundance of wet weather means that in a few short weeks mosquito populations will explode.
 Our program is backed by our expertise and a 100% satisfaction guarantee.